Zebra

 6. They have excellent vision and hearing, which helps them avoid predators.
 Zebras also have a strong sense of smell that allows them to detect danger from far away.

-7. Zebra perform a dance called stotting when they are startled or excited.
+7. Zebras perform a dance called stotting when they are startled or excited.
 Stotting is characterised by rapid hoof movements and an arched back.

 8. They have a strong immune system, which helps them resist disease.

 Zebra's anatomy is unique.
-These African equines are part of the horse family and their closest relative is the donkey.
-They have muscular, sturdy and symmetrical bodies, that are well-adapted for survival.
+They have muscular, sturdy and symmetrical bodies that are well-adapted for survival.
 Zebra's black and white stripes help them regulate their body temperature and camouflage them in their habitats.
-The stripes also help zebras to evade predators by confusing them when seen from a distance and deterrent to biting insects that bite and suck blood are a common menace to animals in Africa.
-They also have excellent vision, keen hearing power and a strong sense of smell which helps them stay safe in the wild, spotting predators from afar.
+The stripes also help zebras to evade predators by confusing them when seen from a distance, and they are a deterrent to biting insects that bite and suck blood are a common menace to animals in Africa.
+They also have excellent vision, keen hearing power and a strong sense of smell, which helps them stay safe in the wild, spotting predators from afar.
 Zebra's ears are covered with lots of hair to keep dust out of them.
-They have solid-strong legs and hooves which allows them to run quickly and escape from danger.
-Zebras can run up to 35 mph and can do so because they have large hearts and lungs that allow them to take in a lot of oxygen.
-Zebra's feet are capped with a singular, hard hoof which packs a punch when kicked at predators.
+They have strong legs and hooves, which allow them to run quickly and escape from danger.
+Zebras can run up to 56 km per hour and can do so because they have large hearts and lungs, which allow them to take in a lot of oxygen.
+Like horses, zebras' feet are capped with a singular, hard hoof which packs a punch when kicked at predators.
 Additionally, they possess robust digestive systems tailor-made for processing tough grasses found in their natural habitats.
-Zebras have evolved an impressive set of molars well-suited for grinding fibrous plant material.
+Zebras have large incisors for clipping grass and have an impressive set of molars well-suited for grinding fibrous plant material.
 Their unique skeletal structure provides both durability and agility, enabling them to outrun threats while navigating through dense vegetation.

 Habitat And Distribution Of Zebra

-Zebras have a wide range in East and Southern Africa.
-They usually live in treeless grasslands, savannahs and woodlands.
-They can also be found in thorny shrublands and mountainous areas at elevations up to 2,000 meters but they don’t do well in dense forests and are absent from deserts, rainforests and wetlands.
-Zebras are primarily grazers and can subsist on lower-quality vegetation.
-They need large areas of land to roam around and prefer open habitats like savannahs and plains.
+Zebras have a wide range in Eastern and Southern Africa.
+They usually live in treeless grasslands, savannahs and woodlands, but can be found in thorny shrublands and mountainous areas at elevations up to 2,000 meters.
+Zebras don’t do well in dense forests and are absent from deserts, rainforests and wetlands.
+They are primarily grazers and can subsist on lower-quality vegetation.
+So, they need large areas of land to roam around and prefer open habitats like savannahs and plains.
 The Common Plains zebra is the most widespread species and can be found in a variety of habitats, from open grasslands to forests.
 The Grevy’s zebra is found in arid areas, while the Mountain zebra is found in mountainous areas.

 Zebras have a wide distribution with populations in eastern, central and southern Africa.
-They are also found in populations in southwest Asia and are presumed to have once roamed the Arabian Peninsula.
-Zebras are absent only from the rainforest regions of Central Africa and the Democratic Republic of Congo.
+They are absent only from the rainforest regions of Central Africa and the Democratic Republic of Congo.
+Zebras are also found in populations in southwest Asia and are presumed to have once roamed the Arabian Peninsula.
 They also occur in small numbers in southwestern Arabia and on the island of Zanzibar.
 Grevy’s zebras live in arid and semi-arid areas in northeast Africa, while Mountain zebras are found in isolated mountain ranges in central and southern Africa.
 The Plains zebra (Equus Quagga) is the most common and ranges over much of southern and eastern Africa, south of the Sahara.
-This species' habitat is shrinking and they are now extinct in Burundi and Lesotho.
-It is classified as vulnerable by the International Union for Conservation of Nature and Natural Resources.
+This species' habitat is shrinking, and they are now extinct in Burundi and Lesotho.
+It is classified as "vulnerable" by the International Union for Conservation of Nature and Natural Resources.

 Common Types Or Subspecies, Characteristics And Habitats Of Zebra

-2. The Plains zebra (Equus quagga) or (Equus burchellii)
+1. The Plains zebra (Equus quagga or Equus burchellii)

 • Burachell's zebra (Equus quagga burchellii) (the most common subspecies)